rudolfwalter/sapi-management/README.md

-# sapi-management
+### Management lecture notes / HUN

-Management lecture notes / HUN
+Management lecture notes from Sapientia Hungarian University of Transylvania, 2015-2016/2 (in Hungarian).